artorias-developer/cobalt/README.md

 ## What is Cobalt?

 Cobalt is a web dashboard for running game servers on your own VPS / VDS.
-Set up a server in just a few clicks.
-It's a fraction of the cost compared to specialized hosting platforms.
-You stay in full control of your data.
+It cuts out the middleman - no overpriced hosting plans, no vendor lock-in, no handing your data over to third parties.
+One machine, multiple games, your rules.

 <details>
 <summary><ins>Dashboard screenshots</ins></summary>